pudly/schmopera-hugo/content/articles/in-review-erwartungtwice-through-the-heart.md

 date = "2016-11-05T14:46:00+00:00"
 lastmod = "2016-11-05T16:55:00+00:00"
 publishDate = "2016-11-05T16:50:00+00:00"
-slug = "in-review-erwartungtwice-through-the-heart"
-title = "In review: Erwartung/Twice Through the Heart"
+short_description = "Erwartung and Twice Through the Heart both hurl listeners directly into the action.
+We are presented with questions: are these women killers?
+Are they crazy?
+Are they liars?
+Are their memories to be trusted?
+Sitting above the immediate curiosity with these women are larger questions about how women in particular are pushed to violence." slug = "in-review-erwartungtwice-through-the-heart" title = "In review: Erwartung/Twice Through the Heart"
 +++